gbmhunter/blog/content/programming/signal-processing/basic-signal-types/index.md

 {{% img src="the-unit-step-function-heaviside.png" width="700px" %}}

-Oliver Heaviside used his equation to calculate the current in an electrical circuit when it is first switched on {{< ref id="heaviside-wikipedia" >}}.
+Oliver Heaviside used his equation to calculate the current in an electrical circuit when it is first switched on {{< bib id="heaviside-wikipedia" >}}.

 ### The Different Conventions For H(0)